Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} real-world scenarios, such as industrial production, healthy entertainment, and martial arts , it is crucial to assess \emph{whether is standard form} the action is performed.
+\IEEEPARstart{I}{n} real-world scenarios, such as industrial production, healthy entertainment, and martial arts, it is crucial to \ar{assess whether the action is performed in a standard form}.
 Therefore, we introduce a new task, \emph{i.e.}, \emph{Human Action Form Assessment~(AFA)}.
 Different from existing video understanding tasks, such as action recognition ~\cite{10.5555/2968826.2968890,8454294,7558228,9008827,Carreira_2017_CVPR,9008780} and localization~\cite{8237579,Huang_2022_CVPR,he2022asm}, AFA moves beyond merely identifying what or where an action is performed.
 Instead, it focuses critically on \emph{how well} the action conforms to pre-defined objective standards, as illustrated in Figure \ref{fig:MATA}.
 This assessment is vital for ensuring effectiveness, safety, and performance optimization in various domains.

 In recent years, there have been significant advances in video datasets for understanding human action, such as Kinetics~\cite{articleKinetics} and UCF101~\cite{Soomro2012UCF101AD} for video classification, ActivityNet~\cite{7298698} and THUMOS~\cite{THU} for temporal action localization.
 However, they mainly provide annotations for the action categories or timestamps observed in the videos, without annotations about action quality.
 Although several emerging action quality assessment~(AQA) datasets~\cite{10.1007/978-3-319-10599-4_36,Parmar2018ActionQA} record the action scores to reflect the quality of the actions, they are mainly derived from subjective evaluations by individuals and only applied to sports scenarios, which entail certain limitations.
 In real-life situations, objective standards should be used to assess whether the action is standard form or not.
 Therefore, these existing datasets are not applicable to AFA.